TABLE OF CONTENTS

 Number of Digits

-UPC Codes are allowing our App to find an item very fast in the database and are thus important.
-Over the years there were barcodes with 8, 9, 10, 11, 12, 13 and 16 digits and all of those can be added to an entry (less than 8 or more than 16 digits will be rejected).
+Having UPC codes on Database Items is important because they allow collectors to use the hobbyDB app to find items in the database very quickly.
+Over the years there have been barcodes with 8, 9, 10, 11, 12, 13 and 16 digits and any of those can be added to an entry (anything less than 8 or more than 16 digits will be rejected).

 In some cases, Brands use one UPC for a number of different items.
-For example, a standard Hot Wheels case shares the same UPC in which case a search for that UPC will show you all models that were in the case.
+For example, all cars in a standard Hot Wheels case share the same UPC, and because of that a search for that UPC will show you all of the cars that share the same code.
 Another example is items packaged in Blind Boxes.
-A UPC search will find the blind-boxed item and that item in turn will show all Database Entries that could be it.
+A UPC search will find the blind-boxed item and that item in turn will show all Database Items that could be in it.